Sigil-Ebook/PageEdit/README.md

 __NOTE__: if you configure PageEdit with the -DDEPLOY_SFX=1 cmake option before compiling, 'nmake deploy` will attempt to create a 7-Zip self-extracting archive.
 So naturally, make sure 7-Zip is installed before trying to use it.

-__NOTE__: as of this writing, the Official PageEdit release are built using Qt6.6.2
+__NOTE__: as of this writing, the Official PageEdit release are built using Qt6.7.2

-__NOTE__: If you want to build with Qt5, you'll obviously need to add -DUSE_Qt5=1 and change -DQt6_DIR to -DQt5_DIR and point it to your Qt5 installation.

 ## For Github repository maintainers (who am I kidding, this is to keep myself from forgetting/messing up):